 We also always have plenty of high-factor sun cream on all of our trips.
 All the centres provide bedding, including pillows.

 All meals will be provided by the centre teams.
-We will always do whatever we can to cater for everyone’s needs and aim to promote a healthy diet.
-You can tell us if you have any dietary requirements when you complete your Medical Form.
+We will always do whatever we can to cater for everyone’s needs.
+Different diets?
+No problem!
+Vegetarian, halal, gluten free, just let us know what you need and we will have it covered.
+You can tell us your dietary requirements when you complete your Medical Form.

 Breakfast consists of cereals, toast and a cooked option.
 Lunch will be packed lunch, which can be taken on activities.
 A hot meal will be provided in the evenings, followed by pudding, and snacks are available in the evening should you still be a bit peckish!
 We will make sure you drink plenty during the activities.